chzyer/flagly/README.md

 }

 func (g *GitInit) FlaglyDesc() string {
-	return "Create an empty Git repository or reinitialize an existing one" }
+	return "Clone a repository into a new directory"
+}

 func main() {